cloud66/help-old/_posts/tutorials/2016-04-07-logs-for-containers.md

 difficulty: 1
 ---

-If you are confused why you can see your logs in livelogs but not under /var/log/containers/ even after introducing `log_folder` or if you need to work with your logs this article is for you.
+If you are confused why you can see your logs in [livelogs](http://help.cloud66.com/managing-your-stack/live-logs) but not under `/var/log/containers/` even after introducing `log_folder` or if you need to work with your logs this article is for you.

-In the [livelogs](http://help.cloud66.com/managing-your-stack/live-logs) you can see the `stdout` and the content of `/log` folder of your container by default, so if you cannot see anything under `/log` and still there are logs being shown in livelogs it means the logs are coming from the container's stdout.
+In the livelogs you can see the `stdout` and the content of `/log` folder of your container by default, so if you cannot see anything under `/log` and still there are logs being shown in livelogs it means the logs are coming from the container's stdout.

-This sample will run your container and by default the folder `/log` and the `stdout` will be piped to Docker default Json log file.
+This sample will run an app in a container and by default the folder `/log` and the `stdout` will be piped to Docker default Json log file.

 <pre class="prettyprint">
 services: